Automattic/ghactivity/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.3.1 =
+* Add [Selective Refresh](https://make.wordpress.org/core/2016/03/22/implementing-selective-refresh-support-for-widgets/) support to the widget.
+* Add number of commits to the reports.
+* Add new event type for comments on commits.

 = 1.3 =
 * Add new option for those who do not want to store info from private repos.